Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Problem formulation

 Methods in this class can be categorized as follows: \begin{enumerate} \item \emph{Collocation approaches}.
 These methods employ a residual approximation that sets many of the residual's entries to zero:

-Here, $\restrict$ is a restriction matrix consisting of selected rows of $I_{N\times N}$.
+Here, $\restrict\in\{0,1\}^{\nsample\times \ndof }$ is a sampling matrix consisting of $\nsample\ll \ndof $ selected rows of $\identity_{\ndof \times \ndof }$.
 This approach has been developed for Galerkin projection \citep{astrid2007mpe,ryckelynck2005phm} and discrete-residual minimization \citep{LeGresleyThesis}. \item \emph{Function-reconstruction approaches}.
 These methods employ a residual approximation that computes a few entries of the residual or nonlinear function, and subsequently `fills in' the remaining entries via interpolation or least-squares regression.
 That is, these methods apply one of the following approximations:

-Here, $\podres$, $\podf$, and $\podg$ are empirically derived bases used to approximate the nonlinear residual, velocity, and acceleration, respectively.\footnote{When the bases are computed via POD, this technique is known as Gappy POD \citep{sirovichOrigGappy}.} A superscript $+$ denotes the Moore--Penrose pseudoinverse.
+Here, $\podres$, $\podf$, and $\podg$ are empirically derived bases used to approximate the nonlinear residual, velocity, and acceleration, respectively.
+A superscript $+$ denotes the Moore--Penrose pseudoinverse.
+When the bases are computed via POD, this technique is known as Gappy POD \citep{sirovichOrigGappy}.
 This approach has been developed for Galerkin projection \citep{astrid2007mpe,bos2004als,chaturantabut2010journal,galbally2009non,drohmannEOI} and discrete-residual minimization \citep{CarlbergGappy,carlbergJCP}.
+In particular, the discrete empirical interpolation (DEIM) method \citep{chaturantabut2010journal} is a specific case of Gappy POD for first-order ODEs, Galerkin projection, and the interpolatory case, i.e., DEIM uses approximation \eqref{eq:gappyFirst} in Eq.~\eqref{eq:pgODE1} with $\testBasis = \podstate$ and sets the number of sample indices $\nsample$ equal to the number of columns in the matrix $\podf$.
+The GNAT method \citep{CarlbergGappy,carlbergJCP} employs Gappy POD of the residual in a discrete residual minimization setting, i.e., GNAT uses approximation \eqref{eq:gappyRes} in Eq.~\eqref{eq:resMin}.

 \end{enumerate}